 Professor Anilkumar is a Space Scientist, Aerospace Engineer, and Educator.
 His research interests are in the areas of aero-propulsion, energy conversion, and microgravity materials processing.
-His technical interests are in the design and development of experimental facilities, flow diagnostics and instrumentation.
-He has been a co-investigator of the drop dynamics experiments (DPM) flown on the USML-1 and USML-2 Space Shuttle Missions (1992, 1995), a co-investigator of the pore formation and mobility experiments (PFMI) and the in-Space soldering experiments (ISSI) conducted on the International Space Station (2002, 2004).
-Professor Anilkumar currently directs the Vanderbilt Aerospace Design Laboratory that is at the forefront of the design of novel, rocket-flyable, payload systems that highlight major challenges in space exploration and energy conversion.
+He has been a scientific investigator of microgravity fluid physics and materials processing transport phenomena on experiments conducted on Space Shuttle Flights and on the International Space Station.
+In 2007, Dr. Anilkumar founded the Vanderbilt Aerospace Design Laboratory which is at the forefront of the design of novel, rocket-flyable, payload systems that highlight major challenges in space exploration and energy conversion.

 VUSE-MWS Renewable Energy Showcase

 In collaboration with Nashville Metro Water Services (MWS), we have set up a wind-solar renewable energy site at Love Hill near Vanderbilt Campus.
 The main purpose of this project is to examine the feasibility of renewable energy production through solar and wind facilities.
 Love Hill is one of the highest points in Nashville and the windspeeds atop the hill are high enough for wind power generation, especially during the windy months of November through April.
 In the first phase of the project, a wind monitoring station was set up at Love Hill to measure and establish analytical boundary layer models for wind speed up the hill and for wind power production.

 Experimental study of the dynamics of drops and bubbles with applications to Materials Processing and Biomedical Engineering